-If you have edited the hosts file on your computer or are using Domain Name System, you can also enter the DNS name of the print server.
-As the print server supports TCP/IP and NetBIOS names, you can also enter the NetBIOS name of the print server.
-The NetBIOS name can be seen in the printer settings page.
-The NetBIOS name assigned is the first 15 characters of the node name and by default it will appear as BRN_xxxxxx where xxxxxx is the last six digits of the Ethernet address.
+If you have edited the hosts file on your computer or are using Domain Name System, you can also enter the DNS name of the print/scan server.
+As the print/scan server supports TCP/IP and NetBIOS names, you can also enter the NetBIOS name of the print/scan server.
+The NetBIOS name can be seen in the Network Configuration page.
+The NetBIOS name assigned is the first 15 characters of the node name and by default it will appear as BRN $\times\times\times\times\times\times$ where $\times\times\times\times\times$ is the last six digits of the Ethernet address.

-- 2 Click Network Configuration. - 3 Enter a user name and a password.
-The User Name is admin and the default Password is access. - 4 Click OK. - 5 Click Network Configuration and then Configure TCP/IP. - 6 You can now change the printer server settings.
+- 2 Click Network Configuration.

+- 3 Enter a user name and a password.
+The User Name is admin and the default Password is access.

+- 4 Click OK.

+- 5 Click Configure TCP/IP.

+- 6 You can now change the printer server settings.